facebook/flow/_posts/2015-11-09-Generators.md

 Note that we explicitly annotated the parameters and return type of the `take` generator.
 This is necessary to ensure Flow understands the fully generic type.

 Another important feature of generators is the ability to pass values into the generator from the consumer.
 Let's consider a generator `scan`, which reduces values passed into the generator using a provided function.
-Our `scan` is similar to `Array.reduce`, but it returns each intermediate value and the values are provided imperatively via `next`.
+Our `scan` is similar to `Array.prototype.reduce`, but it returns each intermediate value and the values are provided imperatively via `next`.

 As a first pass, we might write this: